TheHellTower/GayFex/index.md

 Features
 --------
-ConfuserEx supports .NET Framework from 2.0 - 4.5 and Mono (and other .NET platforms if enough request!).
+ConfuserEx supports .NET Framework from 2.0 - 4.7.2, .NET Standard, .NET Core and Mono.
 It supports most of the protections you'll find in commerical protectors, and some more!

 <div class="container-fluid">